 In 1901 Neville was 11 years old and was staying with his Uncle in 6 River Street, Rhyl.
 This Uncle was a Swedish national named Per Gustaff M Nark who was a 67 year old retired hotel manager.
 His wife was Abigail who had been born in Chester.
 There was another nephew staying there too.
 He was 7 year old Ainslie Nark Astbury – Neville’s brother.
 In the same 1901 census, Neville’s parents were in Northop, living in Grosvenor Cottage.
 Edward was described as a 45 year old Assistant Overseer and his wife Jane Emma was a 40 year old Postmistress.
 (An Overseer was responsible for the parish electoral register and ‘the poor’).
 There were two servants John Henry Barkes and Emily Griffiths.

 Neville attended Northop school.
 He was admitted on 6th January 1896 aged 7 and it states that he had formerly been a pupil at a private school.
 The register records that Neville gained a County Scholarship.
 He went on to Hawarden School and afterwards went to St Davids College Lampeter.
-Some time later but we don’t know exactly when, he went to live in Canada, where he was a clerk with the Union Bank of Canada at Alberta.

 Soon after war broke out, like many other ex patriots in the Empire, he signed up to help the mother country.
 Neville joined the army in Canada on August 6th 1914 but signed up for the Canadian Overseas Expeditionary Force on 29th June 1915.
 His Attestation papers from that date include a description of himself as 5 feet 6 1/2 inches tall with a freckled complexion, grey eyes and dark hair.
 He was gazetted to Lieutenant.
 Neville for some reason attended a military hospital, (one of the newspaper cuttings below says he was on sick leave in October 1915), where he met and fell in love with a nurse named Mary Rosina Puplett, known as Rose.
 They married on the 8th September 1916 at the Parish Church in Whitchurch, Shropshire.
 He was then sent back to the front where he was killed just 8 days later.
 He was never to know his daughter, Betty, who was born the following January.